A triple-double is one of the most impressive feats that a player can accomplish on the court in a single game.

-If you happen to not know what the term represents, we’re going to be explaining that today.
-And if you’re familiar with the definition, don’t worry, there will be some cool historical info as well as some fun facts for you to enjoy as well.
+Not sure what it means?
+Don’t worry, because that’s what we’re going to be explaining that today.
+And even if you’re already familiar with the definition, there will still be some interesting historical info as well as some fun facts for you to enjoy as well.

 So, what exactly is a triple-double?

 While they are definitely an impressive feat and, usually, the mark of an amazing game from a player who got one, triple-doubles themselves are simply a byproduct of good performance stats across the board.